The Book of Zephaniah

 Historical Introduction

-Zephaniah the prophet prophesied during the reign of King Josiah who ascended his throne in 639 BC. at the age of eight years-old (2 Chronicles 34-35).
+Zephaniah the prophet prophesied during the reign of King Josiah, who ascended his throne in 639 BC. at the age of eight years old (2 Chronicles 34-35).
 The book of Zephaniah was written before 629 BC when Josiah found and eagerly read the holy scriptures discovered in the temple.
 He later celebrated a great Passover feast and cleansed both the temple and the priests.
 At this time, Assyria had already captured the northern kingdom of Israel.
-Over hundred years had past.
+Over a hundred years had passed.
 God was now ready to destroy Judah the southern kingdom.
 But because of Josiah's reform, the fall of Judea was postponed until shortly after Josiah's time.
 Zephaniah's message no doubt played a key part in this revival.

 "1 The word of the LORD which came to Zephaniah son of Cushi,